Choose Language arrow_drop_down

 ChildLine Guidance

-ChildLine have reported a lot of enquiries from children worried about Coronavirus.
-It is important to realise our children might have worries about this and might need support to deal with stress during this time.
-They should be provided with clear information, but not too much information, and please be aware of how your own reactions might affect them.
+It is important to realise our children might have worries and suffer from mental ill-health, so they should be provided with clear information, but not too much information, and please be aware of how your own reactions might affect them.
 Children can contact ChildLine for advice on 0800 1111 and can get online support and counselling.

 The Samaritans